NEWS

 "Phasing out coal from the electricity sector is the single most important step to get in line with the 1.5 degree goal," Guterres continued, referring to the policy objective of preventing planetary temperatures from rising more than 1.5 °C above pre-industrial levels.
 "Global coal use in electricity generation must fall by 80% below 2010 levels by 2030," he added.

-Meeting the 1.5 °C climate target over the course of this decade is possible, according to Guterres, but will require eliminating "the dirtiest, most polluting and, yes, more and more costly fossil fuel from our power sectors."
+According to Guterres, meeting the 1.5°C climate target this decade requires eliminating "the dirtiest, most polluting and, yes, more and more costly fossil fuel from our power sectors."

-In his address, the U.N. chief outlined three steps that must be taken by public authorities as well as companies to "end the deadly addiction to coal."
+In his address, the U.N. chief outlined three steps that public authorities and companies must take to "end the deadly addiction to coal."

 • Cancel all global coal projects in the pipeline;